mateo-ls/budget-wiz/README.md

 ## Instructions on how to run:
 1) Insure that all dependencies are installed (see above).
 2) Clone repository on your CLI using `git clone https://github.com/mateo-ls/budget-wiz`.
+(Works on most OS) OR
+2) Download ZIP of repository and unzip into a directory.
 3) Open folder in Visual Studio Code and click the Run button in the top right corner with `bw_app_ui.py` selected.
 OR
 3) Open your command line interface, and enter in `python3 <path-to-bw_app_ui.py>`.